Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 that was not supposed to be changed, or some other corruption has occurred.<br>
 In these cases, you can run the `repair.cmd` script in the DCSServerBot installation folder.
 ---
-## How to do the more complex stuff?
+## How to set up a Multi-Node-System?
 DCSServerBot can be used to run a whole worldwide distributed set of DCS servers and therefore supports the largest communities.
 The installation and maintenance of such a use-case is just a bit more complex than a single server installation.
 Please refer to [Multi-Node-Setup](./MULTINODE.md) for further information.
+---
+## How to use DCSServerBot in Missions?

 ### How to talk to the Bot from inside Missions
 If you plan to create Bot-events from inside a DCS mission, that is possible!
 Just make sure, you include this line in a trigger: